jvzonlab/OrganoidTracker/manuals/API.md

 future_positions = experiment.links.find_futures(position)
 ```

 The resulting set will usually have a size of 1, as it just returns the position of the position one time point later.
 However, if a cell dies or goes out of view, the set of future positions will be empty.
-If the position was in the last time point of an experiment then the position will also have no future positions connected.
-If a cell divides, the set will have two elements.
+If the position was in the last time point of an experiment then the set of future positions will be empty as well.
+In contrast, if a cell divides, the set will have two elements.

 The set of past positions will usually have a size of 1.
 A size of 0 occurs if the position just went into the view in this time point, or if the time point is the first time point of the experiment.
+A size of 2 would indicate that two cells merged into one cell.
+(However, please note that the lineage tree scripts in OrganoidTracker cannot correctly draw this.)

 ### How do I measure some property of a cell over time?
 It's easiest to run backwards in time.
 If you would run forwards, then it's not clear what should happen when a cell divides.
 What daughter should then be followed?

 See above for how to get positions for a particular time point, and how to get the last time point of an experiment.
+Once you have somehow obtained the last position, you can run back in time as follows:

 ```python
 from organoid_tracker.core.experiment import Experiment